Thinkwise/docs/docs/sf/overview.md

 ![](../assets/sf/image20.png)

-Figure 13: Popup for creating a project version
+*Popup for creating a project version*

 Files are also necessary within a project version, for instance, for reports and icons.
 These files are stored for each project version in a folder structure within the Project folder.